Exploring Funding Options

 A Multi-State, East Coast Voice is Needed

 While other states are also studying MBUF, the research has primarily been conducted in western states.
-Our study will bring the East Coast perspective to the national discussion and will be the first to dive deeply into the unique challenges of managing out-of-state mileage and toll interoperability posed by paying for miles driven rather than gallons purchased.
-Our study will also explore the financial implications of MBUF, potential synergies with current commercial vehicle reporting requirements, concerns about privacy and equity and the value-added amenities available to drivers through the MBUF reporting technologies.
+Our pilot is bringing the East Coast perspective to the national discussion and is the first to dive deeply into the unique challenges of managing out-of-state mileage and toll interoperability posed by paying for miles driven rather than gallons purchased.
+Our pilot is also exploring the financial implications of MBUF, potential synergies with current commercial vehicle reporting requirements, concerns about privacy and equity and the value-added amenities available to drivers through the MBUF reporting technologies.
 Because our Coalition crosses state lines and includes state, regional, and municipal organizations, we are well-positioned to examine the critical issues associated with a nationwide shift in transportation infrastructure funding.

 Leading the Way Forward

-The I-95 Corridor Coalition is bringing the exploration of a mileage-based usage fee to the East Coast through the USDOT “Surface Transportation System Funding Alternatives” (STSFA) program.
-The Coalition, with the Delaware Department of Transportation as the lead, took advantage of this opportunity by applying for and winning funding for two phases of a multi-year study ($1.16 million Phase 1 and $1.95 million Phase 2).
-The study is being led by a multi-state and multi-disciplinary advisory committee, and will explore how a per-mile fee could be assessed for in-state and out-of-state drivers and for tolled roads.
+The I-95 Corridor Coalition is bringing the exploration of an MBUF to the East Coast through the USDOT “Surface Transportation System Funding Alternatives” (STSFA) program.
+The Coalition, with the Delaware Department of Transportation as the lead, took advantage of this opportunity by applying for and winning funding for two phases of a multi-year pilot ($1.16 million Phase 1 and $1.95 million Phase 2).
+The pilot is being led by a multi-state and multi-disciplinary advisory committee, and is exploring how a per-mile fee could be assessed for in-state and out-of-state drivers and for tolled roads.

-The centerpiece of the study is a focused pilot in Delaware that will also include regional stakeholders.
-Participants will have a choice of technology to record their miles driven during the three-month pilot.
-In addition, each technology option will offer a variety of services and amenities for participants, such as visual trip logs, driving scores, and vehicle health monitors.
-Pilot participants will not make any actual payments as part of this study.
-Rather, “faux” invoices will be sent out monthly showing what they would have been charged under a mileage-based system.
+In spring 2018, the Coalition conducted a focused pilot in Delaware and Pennsylvania while also including regional stakeholders.
+Participants had a choice of technology to record their miles driven during the three-month pilot.
+In addition, each technology option offered a variety of services and amenities for participants, such as visual trip logs, driving scores, and vehicle health monitors.
+Pilot participants did not make any actual payments as part of this pilot.
+Rather, “faux” invoices were sent out monthly showing what they would have been charged under a mileage-based system.

-The main purpose of the focused pilot is to provide a better understanding of how a mileage-based user fee might work in real life.
-We’ll learn how participants feel about things like receiving an “invoice” for road usage and if they think the system seems fair.
+The main purpose of the pilots is to provide a better understanding of how an MBUF might work in real life.

 Pilots in other states have resulted in an increase in positive perception of MBUF and the notion of “fairness.”
-In Oregon, MBUF pilot participants were twice as likely to support MBUF (69%) as compared to statewide public perception.
+The first part of the Coalition’s pilot saw similar results.
+Click here to see more results from Phase 1.